 Today most custom machined parts are made on equipment known as CNC machines.
 CNC is an acronym for Computer Numerical Control.
 Modern CNC machines are amazingly fast, accurate and dependable.
 Over the years CNC machines have become so commonplace that for the most part they have become a commodity machine.
 It is not uncommon to find CNC machines in shops all around the world.

-Xavier in Fort Wayne, Indiana specializes in machining performance-critical custom machined parts primarily for Aerospace , Defense and Industrial customers.
+Xavier in Fort Wayne, machining performance-critical custom machined parts primarily for Aerospace , Defense and Industrial customers.
 Many of their customers are large international companies.
 Due to the critical nature of the parts and their very stringent requirements, making component parts for this class of customers is very demanding.
 Vast amounts of information must be managed.
 In many cases, overlooking even one piece of information could spell disaster for both the supplier and the customer.
 It is for this reason that Xavier has developed a proprietary Distributed ERP II (Enterprise Resource Planning) System. (see wikipedia reference: ERP)

 To find out more about how we can help you, please call us on +86（755）866 70 966, alternatively leave us a message using our contact form